Naomi Osaka’s wait to reach Wimbledon fourth round goes on

 Aided by some fine forehand winners, the 27-year-old Japanese world number 53 hit back from 3-0 down to level, only for her Russian opponent to regain the initiative and progress in two hours and six minutes.

-Pavlyuchenkova, a Wimbledon quarter-finalist in 2016, will take on either British number three Sonay Kartal or France’s Diane Parry for another place in the last eight.
+Pavlyuchenkova, a Wimbledon quarter-finalist in 2016, will take on British number three Sonay Kartal for another place in the last eight.

+Osaka has struggled to make an impact at major tournaments since the birth of her daughter Shai two years ago and was knocked out of the recent French Open in the first round by Paula Badosa.

+“In Paris, I was very emotional,” she said.
+“Now I don’t feel anything, so I guess I’d prefer to feel nothing than everything.